Lulu (opera): Roles

 Berg specified that a number of cast members should take more than one role.
 Thus, the singers of Lulu's three husbands return as her clients while a prostitute: one performer each appears as the Doctor and the Professor, as the Painter and the Negro, and as Dr. Schön and Jack the Ripper.
 Other specified combinations are one mezzo-soprano as the Dresser, the Schoolboy, and the Groom; one tenor as the Prince, the Manservant, and the Marquis; one bass as the Animal Tamer and the Athlete, and another bass as the Theatre Manager and the Banker.
 Another aspect of the cast list that differs from Wedekind's original is that all characters in the two plays receive a proper name.
 Berg removed these names except for the five leading roles of Lulu, Schön, Alwa, Geschwitz and Schigolch.
 Some of Wedekind's other names have sometimes been applied to Berg's characters; for example, the Athlete is often called "Rodrigo Quast", but this name is not in the score.

+Berg perhaps modeled the Geschwitz role on his lesbian sister Smaragda, Dr. Schön on Arnold Schoenberg, the Painter on Richard Gerstl, Schigolch on his wife Helene's biological father (perhaps Franz Joseph I of Austria), and Alwa on himself, among other semiautobiographical and allegorical elements, according to Olaf Winnecke.
+The physician Dr. Goll, as in Wozzeck, may represent society.